rzajac39/rzajac39/README.md

 # Hello there, I'm Rafał

-I am a second year student of Computer Science and Economterics the AGH University.
+I am a second year student of Computer Science and Economterics at the AGH University.
 My main interest is programming in C#.

 ## Find me on: